darrxh/PCPP_Price_Pinger/README.md

 ## Issues

--No endpoints for PCPartPicker.com.
-Will not accept GET requests.
+- No valid endpoints for PCPartPicker.com.
+Will not accept GET requests (403 responses).
 Program development incomplete, and ceased until workaround is found, or until official API is released.

+- Users welcome to use this similar application in the meantime: https://github.com/darrxh/Techping

 ## Installation